 3. Authorisation (e.g. signing or approving an e-mandate): an electronic signature delivered by an approved Certification Authority allows anyone receiving the proof to verify its integrity and identify its author unequivocally.

-What make an SEPA Direct Debit e-Mandate valid?
+What makes a SEPA Direct Debit e-Mandate valid?

 > An advanced electronic signature (or above) makes a mandate valid, given it complies with the strong customer authentication requirement.